cathaypacific8747/fr24/docs/usage/quickstart.md

     - [**Flight List**][fr24.core.FR24.flight_list]: all historical flights for a given aircraft registration or flight number
     - [**Playback**][fr24.core.FR24.playback]: historical trajectory for one flight.

-Each service has its own `.api.fetch()` function to retrieve data from the API.
-The `.data.*` functions can then be used perform file-based operations, such as writing to disk and downstream `pandas` operations.
+Each service has its own `.api.fetch()` method to retrieve raw data from the API.
+The `.data.*` methods can then be used perform file-based operations, such as writing to disk and downstream `pandas` operations.

 Here is an example for using the [**Live Feed**][fr24.core.FR24.livefeed] service: